sdcnku/micropython/docs/library/omv.sensor.rst

    ``roi`` is a rect tuple (x, y, w, h).
 However, you may just pass (w, h) and the ``roi`` will be centered on the frame.

+   Note that `sensor.set_windowing()` forces (x, y, w, h) to be even rounded down.
+This is done to ensure that RGB565/GRAYSCALE/BAYER images all have the same offsets and display correctly given windowing as BAYER images must have an even width/height.

 .. function:: sensor.get_windowing()